Biden plans temporary halt of oil activity in Arctic refuge - WTMJ

 JUNEAU, Alaska (AP) — President Joe Biden’s administration announced plans Wednesday for a temporary moratorium on oil and gas leasing in Alaska’s Arctic National Wildlife Refuge after the Trump administration issued leases in a part of the refuge considered sacred by the Indigenous Gwich’in.

-The plans, along with other executive actions, came on Biden’s first day in office.
+The plans, along with other executive actions, were announced by press secretary Jen Psaki.

 Issuing leases had been a priority of the Trump administration following a 2017 law calling for lease sales, said Lesli Ellis-Wouters, a spokesperson for the U.S. Bureau of Land Management in Alaska.